Henry Stephenson1

 Last Edited=15 Feb 2004

-Elizabeth Russell was born circa 1777.1 She was the daughter of Robert Russell.1 She married Sir William Henry Vane, 1st Duke of Cleveland, son of Henry Vane, 2nd Earl of Darlington and Margaret Lowther, on 27 July 1813 at St. James Square, Westminster, London, England.1 She died on 31 January 1861 at 23 Grosvenor Square, Mayfair, London, England, without issue.1 Her will was probated on 3 April 1861, at under £300,000.1
+Elizabeth Russell was born circa 1777.1 She was the daughter of Robert Russell.1 She married William Henry Vane, 1st Duke of Cleveland, son of Henry Vane, 2nd Earl of Darlington and Margaret Lowther, on 27 July 1813 at St. James Square, Westminster, London, EnglandG.1 She died on 31 January 1861 at 23 Grosvenor Square, Mayfair, London, EnglandG, without issue.1 Her will was proven (by probate) on 3 April 1861, at under £300,000.1

-Elizabeth Russell lived at Newton House, Burmiston, Yorkshire, England.1 As a result of her marriage, Elizabeth Russell was styled as Countess of Darlington on 27 July 1813.
-From 27 July 1813, her married name became Vane.
-As a result of her marriage, Elizabeth Russell was styled as Marchioness of Cleveland on 5 October 1827.
-As a result of her marriage, Elizabeth Russell was styled as Duchess of Cleveland on 29 January 1833.
+She lived at Newton House, Burmiston, Yorkshire, EnglandG.1 From 27 July 1813, her married name became Vane.
+After her marriage, Elizabeth Russell was styled as Countess of Darlington on 27 July 1813.
+After her marriage, Elizabeth Russell was styled as Marchioness of Cleveland on 5 October 1827.
+After her marriage, Elizabeth Russell was styled as Duchess of Cleveland on 29 January 1833.

 Citations